LaGuardia Community College: C Building

-Building C at the west end of the campus.
+Building C at the west end of the campus in 2022.

+The building in 1977, then used by Executone.

 At the far west end of the campus is the C Building or Center III, located between 29th and 30th Street near the Queensboro Bridge approach.
 The ten-story former factory was constructed in 1912 as the Loose-Wiles Sunshine Biscuits Building.
 Due to its size and numerous windows, the building was dubbed the "largest factory in Long Island", "world's largest bakery", and the "Thousand Window Bakery".
 The building was designed by architect William Higginson, with a reinforced concrete frame, and a glazed white terra cotta facade produced by the Atlantic Terra Cotta Company.
 A spur track from the nearby Long Island Rail Road fed into the rear of the building, allowing freight cars to load and unload inside the facility.
 The complex also included a two-level garage building for the storage of delivery trucks.
 The biscuit factory was erected as part of the Degnon Terminal area of Long Island City, created by developer Michael Degnon.
 Degnon's firm was the contractor that excavated the Steinway Subway Tunnel to Midtown Manhattan.
 He also proposed and partially developed a major industrial port revolving around Flushing Bay, which later became Flushing Meadows–Corona Park.